nus-cs2113-AY2324S2/ip/docs/README.md

 Format: `event [Event task] /from [from timing] /to [to timing]`

 Examples:
-* `event Programming workshop /from Monday 10am /to Monday 1pm`
+* `event Programming Workshop /from Monday 10am /to Monday 1pm`

 ### List all tasks: `list`
 Shows a list of all tasks in the nick Chatbot.